leclere/TP-CIRM/README.md

 You will find here the files for the practical session of the Interface course *Stochastic Optimization for Large-Scale Systems*

+## The practical work

+You can download the files from this repository (use the green button on the top right) and run them from the jupyter notebooks ([Help for IJulia](https://github.com/JuliaLang/IJulia.jl)).
+Installation instruction are given at the end of this description.

+#### First practical session (Monday afternoon)
+- JuMPCrashcourse (very simple tutoriel to start working with notebooks, julia and JuMP)
+- Newsvendor is the first practical work

+#### Second practical session (Tuesday Morning)
+- flower-girl question 1 and 2

+#### Third practical session (Tuesday Afternoon)
+- flower-girl question 4 and 5

+#### Fourth practical session (Thursday Morning)
+- SDDP

 ## Installing Julia

 ### Linux